Need to create more awareness about vehicle scrapping process: Maruti Suzuki Toyotsu India MD

 “We need to have more awareness among the individuals about the vehicle scrapping process.
 Many people are still unaware that such facilities are now in India, where vehicle scrapping and recycling is done in a scientific and environment-friendly manner,” Akaishi said.

-With no discharge of oils and gases into the air or ground, the MSTI Noida facility is claimed to recover 95% to 97% scrap from an end-of-life vehicle.
+With no discharge of oils and gases into the air or ground, the MSTI Noida facility claims to recover 95% to 97% scrap from an end-of-life vehicle.

-“All scrapped material is sent to government authorised recyclers/steel mills/smelters for eco-friendly recycling,” Akaishi noted.
+“All scrapped material is sent to government authorised recyclers, steel mills or smelters for eco-friendly recycling,” Akaishi noted.

+MSTI will set up a vehicle recycling plant in Gujarat by 2025 with an investment of Rs 45 crore.
+This will be part of an overall investment of Rs 10,445 crore in the state by 2026 by Suzuki Motor Corporation, the parent company of Maruti Suzuki India, for locally manufacturing battery electric vehicles (BEVs) as well as batteries for them.

+Battery electric vehicles, hybrid electric vehicles, plug-in hybrid electric vehicles and fuel cell electric vehicles are among the different types of EVs available at present.